Try Hubstaff for 14 days

 In recent years, more people have been working as freelancers.
-Technology has made it easier than ever to build a consulting or freelance career, and there are more opportunities for people from all places and backgrounds.
+Technology has made building a consulting or freelance career easier than ever, and there are more opportunities for people from all places and backgrounds.

-Freelancing and consulting jobs can be good for people.
-They have a better work-life balance, and they earn more money than they would in similar "regular" jobs.
-Businesses can also benefit from cheaper costs, the ability to hire specialized talent quickly, and the convenience of finding immediate help on a project at any time.
+Freelancing and consulting jobs have a better work-life balance and earn more money than similar "regular" jobs.
+Businesses can also benefit from cheaper costs, the ability to hire specialized talent quickly, and the convenience of finding immediate help on a project anytime.

 But how much money a freelancer or consultant earns depends on many things.
-This article will show you the average hourly rates for freelancers and consultants in different fields, regions, and levels of experience.
+This article will show you the average hourly rates for freelancers and consultants in different fields, regions, and experience levels.

-Freelancing and consulting hourly rates vary widely because lots of things affect how much that person charges.
+Freelancing and consulting hourly rates vary widely because many things affect how much that person charges.
 These include:

 Reviews and proven deliverables